baburerdem/Api-TRACE/README.md

 Additionally, if you run the script with the .R extension, you can enter variables according to the prompts in the console.
 In this case, pay attention to these:
-- 'Write the name of the experiment video:' Do not write the .mp4 extension when you enter the response.
+- `Write the name of the experiment video:` Do not write the .mp4 extension when you enter the response.
-- 'Define the independent variables:' Separate independent variables with commas only, no spaces.
+- `Define the independent variables:` Separate independent variables with commas only, no spaces.

 Note:
 - Make sure to replace {FileName} with the actual name of your data file.